 You will tour select neuroscience laboratories and see real experiments in action!

 Core II lunch:

 Come and learn the dark secrets of your instructors.
-This will be a catered event.
+This will be a catered event in Barchi Library (140 John Morgan), 11:45 AM to 1 PM on September 7 (tentatively).